RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 #### Conclusion
 ---
-Hopefully, these principles serve some guidance if you're looking to get the most out of a CS degree.
 If I could go back and do it again, I would have focused much more of my efforts on getting into the best school I could, starting to build my portfolio and seek real-world experience as soon as possible, finding the best engineers around me, and nurturing my network, instead of focusing so much on academics.
+While I still believe high academic performance is a great indicator of a strong engineer, it's just not the highest impact thing you could be focusing on when you are a CS student.

-In many cases,
-success is the result of luck.
+In many cases, success is the result of luck.
 When I got my internship, it was because I connected with the interviewer over our mutual love of music.
-And the reason why
-I got my job offer was because I had a personal recommendation from a teammate in my senior design group, who had been working there as an intern for over a year.
+And the reason why I got my job offer was because I had a personal recommendation from a teammate in my senior design group, who had been working there as an intern for over a year.

 But remember that while luck is chance, it's also proportional to both how often you show up and the size/quality of your network.
 That's why it's so important to spend the time in CS school meeting and working with as many people as you can.
 People who are very successful may seem to be experts in 'making their own luck', but they would probably describe it as trying, and failing, a whole lot more than the average person.

 #### Burnout: A Quick Reminder